AlexandrosPanag/My_Raspberry_Pi_Pico_Projects/README.md

 COMPILER / IDE USED: https://thonny.org/

-REPOSITORY BUILT-IN PROGRESS!!!
-PLEASE BE PATIENT -expected full release end of 2024.
+-> -> REPOSITORY BUILD IN PROGRESS!!!
+PLEASE BE PATIENT -expected full release end of 2024. <- <-